-The grout shall be immediately flushed out of the ducts with water when one-way flow of grout cannot be maintained.
+If the grouting operation is interrupted or it cannot be completed due to mechanical failure or some other situation, then the grout shall be immediately flushed out of the ducts with water when one-way flow of grout cannot be maintained.
 Standby water flushing equipment, with its own source of power, shall be available in addition to the grouting equipment.
 It shall be capable of developing a pressure of 2 MPa, and sufficient capacity to flush out any partially grouted enclosures.
 After flushing, the ducts shall be blown out with oil-free compressed air and then checked for blockages.
 The grouting procedure shall be repeated if there are no blockages.

 The ducts shall be completely filled with grout.
 The presence of ungrouted lengths of duct shall be cause for nonacceptance of the members.
-Members with partially ungrouted duct(s) shall be replaced or repaired to the satisfaction of the Ministry at the contractor's expense.
+Members with partially ungrouted duct(s) shall be replaced or repaired to the satisfaction of the Ministry at the Contractor's expense.